zalzah00/dsai_1.4/quiz.md

 - D. TRIM()

 ### Q9: What does the <> operator do in SQL?
+- B. It checks if two values are not equal.

 - A. It checks if two values are equal.
 - B. It checks if two values are not equal.